YouthToday/twitter_streaming/README.md

 Save results to google BigQuery.

+## 4. Locate data in instances
-4. Find the generated stream_data.csv file in your cluster's VM instance.
+Find the generated stream_data.csv file in your cluster's VM instance.
 The file is in the directory "/".
 Use gsutil to upload the file to gs bucket.
 ```bash
 gsutil -cp stream_data.csv {your_gs_bucket_path}
 ```
+## 5. clustering
-5. Run LDA.ipynb to do the machine learning clustering.
+Run LDA.ipynb to do the machine learning clustering.